 MA118 Introduction to Statistics (3 cr.)
 An introduction to the basic methods of statistical inference, with applications to a variety of disciplines.
 Topics studied will include hypothesis testing (z and t tests), confidence intervals, regression and correlation, and chi-square tests of independence.
-Note: Not for credit if credit is received for a higher level statistics course.
+Note: Not for credit if credit is received for MA252.
 Prerequisite: MA109 or MA111 or equivalent.
 Offered annually.